 The Sauvignon Blanc has already earned quite a following.
 In its first year only 100 cases were produced and somehow Robert Parker was able to taste it.
 He wrote a glowing review in Business Week saying Malk’s Sauvignon Blanc and Araujo Estate’s were some of the best wine from this varietal coming from Napa.
 The original vintage was from a small vineyard in an appellation not known for its Sauvignon Blanc – Mt.
 Veeder.
 Needless to say this wine sold out rather quickly.

 The vineyard source has since changed – it is now from a small vineyard in the Oak Knoll district.
 The 2010 while being a very young wine at the time of our tasting was already very well balanced.
 The nose is rather complex and layered.
 White peach and certainly pineapple form the bouquet and as it evolves aromas of browned sugar and honeysuckle come forth.
 The palate is clean and as the finish lingers some mineralities as well as notes of Meyer lemon show.
 This wine was fermented and aged in neutral oak barrels.
-Native yeast was used for fermentation – while aging the wine was stirred on the lees.
+Indigenous yeast was used for fermentation – while aging the wine was stirred on the lees.

 The 2007 100% varietal Cabernet Sauvignon shows a slightly smoky nose with concentrated yet elegant fruit.
 Dark berry aromas, black cherry and even black fig show as the bouquet evolves.
 The palate is balanced and smooth and finishes with structured yet moderate tannins and the afterglow of vanilla and caramel.
-Like their Sauvignon blanc this wine was allowed to ferment using native yeasts.
+Like their Sauvignon blanc this wine was allowed to ferment using indigenous yeasts.

 If not the smallest single vineyard in the Stags Leap Appellation, Malk Vineyard is certainly one of the smallest.
 This 2-acre vineyard was recently replanted and it will be several years before it will start producing again.
 For the next few years, Brian has located fruit from several blocks in a premium vineyard located just north of his own vineyard and will continue to make wine under the Malk label until his own vineyard is back in production.